Practice Areas: General Municipal, Land Use, Litigation

 Law Clerk, Justice Victoria Lederberg (1995-1996)

-- Named a “Super Lawyer” in Municipal Law in the 2016 edition of the Super Lawyers Magazine
+- Named a “Super Lawyer” in Municipal Law in the 2015-2020 editions of Super Lawyers Magazine

 - Named a “Rising Star” in Municipal Law in the 2010 edition of Super Lawyers Magazine